tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 ## OBSERVE in the controller

+Open the [Listen for realtime updates](https://firebase.google.com/docs/firestore/query-data/listen) section of the Firestore documentation.

 Let's get rid of that `Get Data` button.
 This is 2022, we're not using SQL!

 Import `Observable` from `rxjs`.
 Make an instantiation of the `Observable` class, call it `scientist$`, and set the type as an array of `Scientist` elements: